Nam-Duong427/CTF/forensics/endianness-v2/solution.md

 ...
 ```
 The header is weird.. but the title mention "endianess".
-IF you don't know what is endianess.
-Check [here](https://www.geeksforgeeks.org/little-and-big-endian-mystery/).
+If you don't know what endianess is, check [here](https://www.geeksforgeeks.org/little-and-big-endian-mystery/).
 So basically I use [CyberChef](https://gchq.github.io/CyberChef/) to swap the endian, that will make us a new file.
 Choose raw data option then download the new file from it.